filecoin-project/filecoin-docs/content/en/store/overview/start-storing/index.md

 - [Filebase](https://filebase.com) is a geo-redundant IPFS pinning service that offers automatic 3x replication for all IPFS files and an S3-compatible API for widespread versatility.
 Filebase will soon include Filcoin in its portfolio.
 - [Fleek](https://fleek.co) provides easy hosting and storage solutions on IPFS and their [SpaceDaemon](https://docs.fleek.co/space-daemon/overview/) and upcoming Space SDK use Filecoin.
 - [Pinata](https://pinata.cloud/) is an IPFS pinning service that will soon include Filecoin in its portfolio.
-- [Powergate](https://github.com/textileio/powergate) a multitiered storage solution that stores data with IPFS and Filecoin.
+- [Powergate](https://github.com/textileio/powergate) a multi-tiered storage solution that stores data with IPFS and Filecoin.
 - [Textile Buckets](https://docs.textile.io/buckets/) provide S3-like storage using IPFS with Filecoin-backed archival and has an easy-to-use CLI.